-Your available Stripe balance may go into the negative if the cost of refunds or disputes is greater than the existing balance.
+Your available Stripe balance may go into the negative if the cost of refunds, disputes or Stripe fees is greater than the existing balance.
 If your account inherits a negative balance, your account will not be able to send out refunds until the negative balance is resolved.
 For more details, see below:

 You are able to add funds directly to your Stripe account from your Dashboard by following these instructions: https://stripe.com/docs/add-funds

-If you are in a country where Stripe supports automatic withdrawal for negative balances, check your balance before creating adding funds to see if you’ve already repaid your negative balance.
+If you are in a country where Stripe supports automatic withdrawal for negative balances, check your balance and future payouts before creating additional funds to see if you’ve already repaid your negative balance.